PicoCreator/smol-dev-js/README.md

 V1 prototype was the [English Compiler](https://github.com/uilicious/english-compiler), made in Feb 2023

-While it technically works, were faced with multiple context size related issues.
+While it technically works, it was faced with multiple context size related issues.

 Fast forward 3 months, and the context size of models have jumped from 4k, to 8k for public users.
 And 32k and 100k for private users.